WokLibCodeClub/breakout/step03-move_the_ball/README.md

    To see an diagram of the coordinate system in Pygame Zero projects look [here](https://github.com/WokLibCodeClub/LetterA/blob/master/Step1-display_letter/window.png)

-   So to stop the ball disappearing we need
+   So to stop the ball disappearing off the top we need

-   a) an ```if``` statement to check when the ball's x coordinate becomes less than zero, and
+   a) an ```if``` statement to check when the ball's y coordinate becomes less than zero, and

    b) a statement which will reverse the ball's y velocity, so that instead of moving upwards it moves downwards.